 How do group classes work?

 After you complete Fundamentals or Fast Track then you’re ready for our regular group classes.
 Training at a CrossFit gym is a blend of personal training and group exercise classes.
-At CrossFit Impulse a trainer conducts each class.
-The trainer helps you determine the right workout of the day (WOD) for you based on ability level, injuries, and any other relevant factors.
-Each class performs the WOD together while the trainer gives individual attention to each athlete.
-The trainer will lead the warmup, refresh everyone on proper movements and standards, coach each athlete for proper range of motion and safety, and encourage each athlete during the WOD.
+At CrossFit Impulse a coach conducts each class.
+The coach helps you determine the right workout of the day (WOD) for you based on ability level, injuries, and any other relevant factors.
+Each class performs the WOD together while the coach gives individual attention to each athlete.
+The coach will lead the warmup, refresh everyone on proper movement, coach each athlete for proper range of motion and safety, and encourage each athlete during the WOD.
 You’re not paying for a simple gym membership.
 You’re paying for a personal trainer, nutrition counselor, and motivator that actually gets you results!
 Workouts are generally timed or measured in some way.
 In CrossFit every class is a friendly competition, both with ourselves and others, so we compete for the fastest time in the class.
 Not only does this push you to greater achievement, but it’s also a lot of fun!
 But this isn’t competition like you may have experienced before.
 This is competition where you cheer for and encourage your opponent–where you celebrate with your peers when they outperform you, and they in kind respect your effort to beat them.
 You simply have to experience it to understand…so why not give it a shot?

 How much is this going to cost me?